filecoin-project/venus/designdocs.md

 ##### Github issues.

 We could capture a designdoc in a github issue, and this may in fact be a good convention.
-But let's not mistake dicussions in an issue for a clear summary of the conclusion.
+But let's not mistake discussions in an issue for a clear summary of the conclusion.
 Sometimes you want the latter without having to parse all the discussions that went into it.